javajosh/combine-keys/readme.md

 	cd combine-keys
 	npm install
 	npm run test
+  npm browser

+If you don't get errors in the terminal (`npm run test`) or the browser console (`npm browser`), then it works.
 You'll then want to edit combineKeys.js, and/or add tests to tests.js, then run `npm run test` again.
-(Actually you should fork this repo, create a branch, edit the branch, cleanup the branch, and issue a pull request.
+(Actually you should fork this repo, create a branch, edit the branch, cleanup the branch, run `npm run lint` and issue a pull request.
 But that's beyond the scope of this document!)

-Note that you'll also want to install EditorConfig into your browser.
+Note that you'll also want to install an EditorConfig plugin into your editor.

 ### TODO:

-1. Add code to allow direct inclusion into a browser (with script.src='combineKeys.js').
+1. <s>Add code to allow direct inclusion into a browser (with script.src='combineKeys.js').</s>
 2. Write more tests, especially around mutation
 3. <s>Spruce this project up with tips from https://github.com/filipedeschamps/rss-feed-emitter/issues/119</s>
 4. <s>Push to github.</s>
-5. push to npm
+5. <s>push to npm</s>
 6. <s>Add http://editorconfig.org/</s> Also see https://duckduckgo.com/?q=sublime+text+editorconfig see .editorconfig
 7. <s>Add http://eslint.org/</s> `npm run lint` see .eslintrc
 8. <s>Add babel</s> `npm run build` see .babelrc - support es2015 (es6). outputs to combineKeys.build.js